Pedroklg/MGACorretora-FullStack-Nodejs-Next.js/database_schema.md

 - `motivo_da_venda`: TEXT - Reason for selling the empresa.
 - `condicoes`: TEXT - Conditions of the empresa.
 - `sobre_o_imovel`: TEXT - Description about the empresa.
-- `endereco`: VARCHAR - Address of the empresa.
+- `bairro`: VARCHAR - Address of the empresa.

 ## Table: Imoveis